mircobabini/wp-plugin-repo-stats/readme.txt

 = What are the plugin defaults? =

-By default, following values are passed to the plugin:

-- uid => '' (blank)
-- nofollow => true
-- rounded => false
-- showstars => true
-- cachetime => 3600 (seconds)
-- sortorder => ascending
-- opennewwindow => false

-Also, by default, values are returned, not echoed.
-You need to explicitly request that the plugin output be echoed by passing `'show' => true` in the array when calling the plugin via function.

-To change defaults on a site-wide basis, go to the Settings page.
-To change defaults on a per-shortcode basis, pass new values to each shortcode or function call.
-Priority is given to parameters passed via shortcode or function.

 The plugin arguments and default values may change over time.
-To get the latest list of arguments and defaults, look at the settings page.
+To get the latest list of arguments and defaults, look at the settings page after installing the plugin.

 = How do I use the plugin? =